Skip to content

 What are the Benefits of Eating Green tea leaves?

-It's safe to eat green tea leaves every day as long as you don't overdo it regarding caffeine.
+It's safe to eat green tea leaves every day so long as you don`t overconsume the caffeine.

-One to three daily servings is ideal, however, eating more won't hurt you.
-Try to spread your servings of green tea leaves over the day to moderate your caffeine consumption and maximize your body's absorbency of the beneficial compounds.
+One to three daily servings are ideal; however, since eating more won't hurt you, try spreading your servings of green tea leaves over the day to moderate your caffeine consumption and maximize your body's absorbency of the beneficial compounds.

 matcha party